xxdydx/tp/docs/DeveloperGuide.md

 * 1a.
 User enters an empty category.

     * 1a1.
-KnotBook shows an error message: "Category cannot be empty."
+KnotBook shows an error message: "Invalid command format!"

       Use case ends.